 J.T.
-Ellison is the New York Times bestselling author of eleven critically acclaimed novels, including WHEN SHADOWS FALL, EDGE OF BLACK and THE FINAL CUT with Catherine Coulter.
+Ellison is the New York Times bestselling author of twelve critically acclaimed novels, including WHEN SHADOWS FALL, EDGE OF BLACK and THE FINAL CUT with Catherine Coulter.
 Her novel THE COLD ROOM won the ITW Thriller Award for Best Paperback Original of 2010 and WHERE ALL THE DEAD LIE was a RITA® Nominee for Best Romantic Suspense of 2012.
 She is also the author of multiple short stories, and her novels been published in more than twenty countries.

 Ellison grew up in Colorado and Virginia.
 After graduating from Randolph-Macon Woman's College and receiving her master's degree from George Washington University, she was a presidential appointee and worked in The White House and the Department of Commerce before moving into the private sector to work as a financial analyst and marketing director for several defense and aerospace contractors.